koszeggy/KGySoft.Drawing/Specific/GdiPlus/KGySoft.Drawing/.nuspec/readme.txt

 Some Highlights of KGy SOFT Drawing Libraries:

-- Fast direct Bitmap data access for every PixelFormat
+- Fast direct Bitmap data access for every PixelFormat.
+- High performance shape drawing even into Bitmap instances with indexed pixel formats.
-- Quantizing and dithering
+- Quantizing and dithering.
 - Several built-in icons as well as simple access to Windows associated and stock icons.
 - Extracting bitmaps from multi-frame bitmaps and icons.
 - Creating combined icons and multi-resolution bitmaps.